Jameskmonger/chimneypot/README.md

     pot.listen();

+Chimneypot will then be listening for any push events to `*:3000/hook`.

 ## License

 Chimneypot is completely released into the public domain, using [The Unlicense](http://unlicense.org).
 To see the full license text included with the project, you can read the [LICENSE file](/LICENSE).